The Ultimate Guide to Smart Home Technology, Home Security and Home Automation

 Save Energy.
 Save Money.
 And Reduce Waste at the Same Time.

-Water-use sensors attach to your pipes and let you know when you’re using the most water, and you’ll get tips for reducing your water use.
+Water-use sensors attach to your pipes and let you know when you’re using the most water, and they deliver tips for reducing your water use.
 Some sensors can even alert you to leaking faucets.

 Door and window sensors offer the protection of letting you know if anything has been left open.
 And, they can even turn off your air conditioner if a window is open.

-Save money at the outlet.
 Smart outlets let you cut off power to appliances when they aren’t in use.
-Many items, such as your TV and computers, can use energy whenever they’re plugged in, even if they’re not in use.
-Cutting power to the outlet is an easy way to eliminate the energy drain.
+Many items, such as your TV and computers, can use energy whenever they’re plugged in, even if they’re off.
+Cutting power to the outlet is an easy way to eliminate the phantom load and energy drain.

 The Simply Smart Life